Zion Suzuki: Urawa Red Diamonds

-Suzuki's professional career began with Japanese club Urawa Red Diamonds when he was 16-years and five months old, making him the youngest player in the history of the club to sign a professional contract.
+Suzuki's professional career began with Japanese club Urawa Red Diamonds when he was 16 years and five months old, making him the youngest player in the history of the club to sign a professional contract.
 Suzuki made his debut for the club on 2 March 2021 in the J.League Cup match against Shonan Bellmare where he kept a clean sheet.
 His first appearance in the J1 League came on 9 May 2021 in a match against Vegalta Sendai where he kept a clean sheet in a 2–0 win.
 He would then go on to play in the next five consecutive league matches with main choice goalkeeper Shusaku Nishikawa dropped due to poor performances.
 He recorded four clean sheets in six matches for Urawa Reds.
 Suzuki won the New Hero Award of the 2021 J.League Cup in his first season at the club.

-Suzuki made his 2022 AFC Champions League debut against Singaporean club Lion City Sailors on 15 April 2022, however, he made a costly error after receiving a back pass from David Moberg Karlsson which resulted in an own goal.
+Suzuki made his 2022 AFC Champions League debut against Singaporean club Lion City Sailors on 15 April 2022; however, he made a costly error after receiving a back pass from David Moberg Karlsson which resulted in an own goal.
 In the next match against Chinese side Shandong Taishan, he kept a clean sheet in a 5–0 win.
-Suzuki played in the club four group stage fixtures before being dropped in favour of first choice goalkeeper, Shunsuke Nishikawa in the run all the way to the 2022 AFC Champions League final.
+Suzuki played in the club four group stage fixtures before being dropped in favour of the first choice goalkeeper, Shusaku Nishikawa, in the run all the way to the 2022 AFC Champions League final.
 Suzuki helped the club to win the 2022 AFC Champions League trophy and the 2022 Japanese Super Cup.

 Sint-Truiden

-In August 2023, Suzuki was sent on loan from the Urawa Red Diamonds to Sint-Truiden, a team in the Belgian Pro League.
-He served as the understudy for fellow Japanese goalkeeper Daniel Schmidt before he was named the starter.
+In August 2023, Manchester United had agreed a fee with Urawa Red Diamonds for Suzuki, but he turned the club down in favour of joining Belgian Pro League side Sint-Truiden on loan.
+He served as the understudy for fellow Japanese goalkeeper Daniel Schmidt before eventually becoming their starting goalkeeper.

-On 1 February 2024, it was announced that Suzuki's loan with Sint-Truiden will be converted into a permanent transfer for next season on 1 July 2024.
+On 1 February 2024, it was announced that Suzuki's loan with Sint-Truiden would be converted into a permanent transfer for the next season on 1 July 2024.

 Parma

-On 15 July 2024, Serie A club Parma announced the signing of Suzuki on a five-year contract.
-He became the second Japanese player to represent the club after Hidetoshi Nakata, who joined the club in the mid-2001.
+On 15 July 2024, Serie A club Parma announced the signing of Suzuki to a five-year contract.
+He became the second Japanese national team player to represent the club after Hidetoshi Nakata, who joined the club in mid-2001.
+He made his league debut against Fiorentina on 17 August, which ended in a 1–1 draw.

-On 17 August 2024, he made his league debut against Fiorentina, which ended in a 1–1 draw.
+On 12 August 2026, Suzuki was reported to move to Paris Saint-Germain for a fee of around €35 million.
+However, days later, the move had collapsed over reported issues over agent fees and playing time.